BLOOD TEST:

 Chorionic Villus Sampling (CVS) - This testing can be done earlier in pregnancy from the 10th-13th week.
 A doctor's consent is needed to do this procedure for paternity testing.

-First Trimester Screen - The First Trimester Screen is a new, optional noninvasive evaluation that combines a maternal blood screening test with an ultrasound evaluation of the fetus to identify risk for specific chromosomal abnormalities, including Down’s syndrome Trisomy-21 and Trisomy-18.
+The First Trimester Screen is a new, optional noninvasive evaluation that combines a maternal blood screening test with an ultrasound evaluation of the fetus to identify risk for specific chromosomal abnormalities, including Down’s syndrome Trisomy-21 and Trisomy-18.

 SECOND TRIMESTER: